Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 Because every organism ages at its own pace.
 Genes, lifestyle, exposure to stress, sleep quality, and diet directly influence biological markers.
 Two people of the same chronological age can have very different biological profiles.

-Can we trust a single biomarker?
+Can we rely on a single biomarker?

 Conclusion

-✨ Taking care of your biomarkers means investing in a future where vitality, clarity, and resilience become the norm, not the exception.
+✨ Taking care of your biomarkers means investing in a future where vitality, clarity and resilience become the norm, not the exception.

 References